 Frequently Asked Questions About Finding a Lawyer

-- Once I have filed an appeal, where do I find a lawyer?
+- Once I have filed my appeal at the U.S. Court of Appeals for Veterans Claims, where do I find a lawyer for my case?

 - What will I have to pay for a lawyer?

 - How do I ask the Pro Bono Program to help me find a lawyer?

 - Once I have applied for a free Program lawyer, what happens?